 SEO is search engine optimization.
 This is basically what helps search engines like Google and Bing find your art gallery website and content.
 In turn, this means that SEO is what helps new fans and current patrons find your art gallery.
 SEO is complicated and we could write hundreds of posts on the topic, but there are a few basics that you need to know.

 You need to have quality, relevant content and you need to update it often as part of your gallery marketing efforts.
 Consider creating a blog.
 The blog doesn't have to be anything profound.
 Simply provide informative content about your gallery, your upcoming shows, community events or charities your gallery is involved in, featured profiles of artists, highlights of special artworks and so on.
 Create content and be consistent about when you post.
 The more often you post quality content, the more often search engines will check your site and the more great content you will have to offer.

 Use relevant terms in your content.
 Include terms that relate to your artists, your gallery and your artwork.
 Strong, relevant keywords should also be included in your post titles and your meta descriptions - short descriptions of your content that search engines will "read" to help determine if the content is relevant.

 Quality links help.
 If you can get your gallery's website content legitimately linked to other websites with high SEO ranking, your own ranking will go up.
 When your SEO ranking goes up, it makes your site easier to find.
 You could, for example, ask a popular art blogger to create a guest blog post for your site then link it to their site.
 Be careful with links, though.
 Broken links hurt your SEO score, as do links that link to poor quality or spammy sites.

 Automated marketing helps save your staff time and money.
 You can easily automate your email newsletters, social media management and more.
 Sign up for a 14 day free trial of automated art gallery marketing.
-Our friendly team will give you a free demo to show you the potential of automation and how it will work for your specific gallery.
+Our friendly team will give you a demo to show you the potential of automation and how it will work for your specific gallery.